Crystal Palace vs Liverpool prediction and betting tips 27 September 2025 | Dailysports experts

 Probable lineups

-Crystal Palace: Henderson, Richards, Lacroix, Guehi, Munoz, Hughes, Wharton, Mitchell, Kamada, Devenny, Mateta
+- Crystal Palace: Henderson, Richards, Lacroix, Mitchell, Munoz, Guehi, Wharton, Hughes, Pino, Kamada, Mateta

-Liverpool: Alisson, Szoboszlai, Konate, Van Dijk, Kerkez, Gravenberch, Mac Allister, Wirtz, Salah, Gakpo, Isak
+- Liverpool: Alisson, Kerkez, Konate, Van Dijk, Bradley, Mac Allister, Szoboszlai, Gakpo, Gravenberch, Salah, Isak

 Match facts and head-to-head